Freeway9527/XengXiong_Challenge10_SVG_Logo/README.md

 In the terimal you will also want to download "jest" by typing in "npm i jest - D" this will install Jest as a devDependency where we can do our testing.

-To run the application, within the terminal, type in the command "node index.js"

 ## Usage